DataHenHQ/documentations/source/how_tos.rst

 Setting a specific ruby version
 ===============================

-By default our ruby version that we use is 2.4.4, however if you want to specify a different ruby version you can do so by creating a .ruby-version file on the root of your project directory.
+By default our ruby version that we use is 2.6.5, however if you want to specify a different ruby version you can do so by creating a .ruby-version file on the root of your project directory.

-NOTE: we currently only allow the following ruby versions:
+NOTE: we currently provide the following ruby versions:

 * 2.4.4
 * 2.4.9